 Examples of undisputed stars like Richard Tyler Blevins “Ninja” or Piotr “Izak” Skowyrski show how just powerful streamers can be as media personalities.
 The most popular streamers are not only enthusiasts sharing their passion with other Internet users, but above all more often, serious businessmen reaching enviable heights.
 That is why we decided to take a closer look at streaming from the advertising perspective and how streamers should go about working with brands.

 They are virtually unlimited and still not fully understood.
 Streaming is a relatively young and fledgeling profession, but the world is slowly learning its potential, threats – the good and the bad.
 The representatives of various brands, who are potential sponsors for Twitch streamers, are also on this learning curve.
 Suffice it to say, the aforementioned “Ninja” was on Time magazine’s list of the 100 most influential people in the world in 2019.
 The future of streaming and representatives of this profession is presented through rose-colour glasses, so that brands will want to join this colourful world and become an indispensable part of it.

 Today, a streamer with even several thousand followers on Twitch becomes an influencer.
-He reaches a large group of young people whose tastes, interests and sometimes even views he influences and sometimes creates.
+They reach a large group of young people whose tastes, interests and sometimes even views they influence and sometimes create.